 - Use the campsite facilities for the loo, washing up and showering rather than putting the burden on the motorhome – and to save lots of trips emptying the waste and filling up the water – as well as cleaning the bathroom when it’s time to go home!

 - Be organised: Space is at a premium so expect to be climbing over or squeezing past each other when inside.
 Organise your things (and the kids) so you know where everything is and try to keep it clean and tidy.
-Get the family involved and give the kids their own checklist and little jobs to do like, taking the rubbish out and windows and lockers are closed.
+Get the family involved and give the kids their own checklist and little jobs to do like taking the rubbish out and making sure windows and lockers are closed.

 - Stay security conscious: To avoid a theft insurance claim, make sure you keep your motorhome locked and all windows are closed when you’re away from the van, and keep valuables out of sight.
-Also, be mindful of where your valuables are when on site with the van door wide open.
+Also, be mindful of where your valuables are when on site with the motorhome door wide open.

 - Shut it!
 Make sure all doors, windows, cupboards, lockers and rooflights are closed and locked before setting off from home or the campsite to stop things flying around the van or out of it when you hit the road.
 Plus preventing any accidental damage to windows and rooflights and costly repair bills.

 - Have some loose change: Whether travelling at home or on the continent, there’s always the need for some loose change for a toll road or car park.
 Keep a stash in the glove box.

 - Take some essentials: Make sure you’ve packed the motorhome essentials in terms of camping accessories.
 You don’t have to spend a fortune but things like toilet chemicals, gas, torch, matches, bike rack straps, toolkit, levelling ramps, camping chairs and table, bedding, grip mats, picnic blanket, fire extinguisher and barbecue were on our packing list.
 Not forgetting your camera to capture those motorhome moments!